MicrosoftDocs/azure-docs/articles/hdinsight-provision-clusters.md

 	You can add more than one script action to install multiple components on the cluster.
 After you have added the scripts, click the check mark to start provisioning the cluster.

 ##<a id="powershell"></a> Using Azure PowerShell
 Azure PowerShell is a powerful scripting environment that you can use to control and automate the deployment and management of your workloads in Azure.
-This section provides instructions on how to provision an HDInsight cluster using For information on configuring a workstation to run HDInsight Powershell cmdlets, see [Install and configure Azure PowerShell][powershell-install-configure].
-For more information on using PowerShell with HDInsight, see [Administer HDInsight using PowerShell][hdinsight-admin-powershell].
-For the list of the HDInsight PowerShell cmdlets, see [HDInsight cmdlet reference][hdinsight-powershell-reference].
+This section provides instructions on how to provision an HDInsight cluster using For information on configuring a workstation to run HDInsight Windows PowerShell cmdlets, see [Install and configure Azure PowerShell][powershell-install-configure].
+For more information on using Azure PowerShell with HDInsight, see [Administer HDInsight using PowerShell][hdinsight-admin-powershell].
+For the list of the HDInsight Windows PowerShell cmdlets, see [HDInsight cmdlet reference][hdinsight-powershell-reference].

 > [WACOM.NOTE] While the scripts in this section can be used to configure an HDInsight cluster on an Azure Virtual Network, they will not create an Azure Virtual Network.
 For information on creating an Azure Virtual Network, see [Virtual Network configuration tasks](http://msdn.microsoft.com/library/azure/jj156206.aspx).

-The following procedures are needed to provision an HDInsight cluster using PowerShell:
+The following procedures are needed to provision an HDInsight cluster using Azure PowerShell:

 - Create an Azure Storage account
 - Create an Azure Blob container
-- Create a HDInsight cluster
+- Create an HDInsight cluster

 You can use either Windows PowerShell console or Windows PowerShell ISE to run the scripts.

-HDInsight uses an Azure Blob Storage container as the default file system.
+HDInsight uses an Azure Blob storage container as the default file system.
 An Azure storage account and storage container are required before you can create an HDInsight cluster.
-The storage account must be located in the same data center as the HDInsight Cluster.
+The storage account must be located in the same datacenter as the HDInsight Cluster.

 **To connect to your Azure account**